Best D&I Practices for Venture Capital and Private Equity

 To optimize returns and performance, investment funds should look to foster diverse and inclusive cultures within portfolio companies.
 In the words of proSapient co-founder Margo Polishchuk, “a high-performance culture…comes hand in hand with a working culture that is rich in diversity, equal opportunities and inclusion”.
 Helping portfolio companies achieve D&I means setting them up for long-term financial success.

 Given that what gets measured gets done, funds can use data to measure and track diversity and inclusion in their portfolios.
 From a data perspective, encouraging companies to collect diversity and employee engagement data identifies bias and barriers on an ongoing basis.
 Using this data, it is then possible to implement targeted interventions to support portfolio companies.
-One tool that funds can leverage is Diversio’s Portfolio Inclusion Assessment, which measures a given portfolio’s D&I against industry standards and uncovers data-driven best practices.
+One tool that funds can leverage is Diversio’s Portfolio Inclusion Assessment, which measures a given portfolio’s DEI against industry standards and uncovers data-driven best practices.

 As a role model for portfolio companies, investment funds should also look to provide resources for improving workplace culture.
 These resources include a standardized code of conduct or templates for mental health policies.
 For diverse employees in emerging startups, funds can also dedicate themselves to hosting employee engagement events, like an International Women’s Day celebration.
 With these resources and initiatives, investors can support portfolio companies in their pursuit of a sustainable, high-performance culture.